rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 However, Many merchant shops require this data.

-Hence, Product Feed Manager for WooCommerce creates these custom fields for you so that you can generate accurate product feed without any extra coding or plugins.
+Hence, the Product Feed Manager for WooCommerce creates these custom fields for you so that you can generate accurate product feeds without any extra coding or plugins.

 It will save you time and create clean quality product feed to promote through other merchant shopping channels.